Review by Showapop

 You have got to love Go Nagai’s character and art design.
 With a few strokes of his paint brush and ink pen he’s created a world that personifies what I love about Japanese art design.
 Go Nagai has always been cutting edge and controversial and most of his fans are always waiting for what his next project will bring.
 In the USA most kids watch Tranzor Z on TV but what blew me away was when he made a special one-off Mazinger Graphic Novel for the US market called Mazinger published by First Publishing in 1988.
 Who knows if it was a big seller but this was the first time I saw Go Nagai unleashed that only Transzor Z hinted at.
 Somehow I knew there was something more to Go Nagai than Tranzor Z and this was it.

 The story features a Mazinger Pilot, Major Kabuto who gets transported to another dimension when a bomb explodes during a battle.
 Kabuto gets transported to another dimension where a princess is waging a war against Lizards men called ‘Zards that are trying to kill off the last of the humans.
-Mazinger joins the battle with the princess and afterwards offers herself to marry him.
-There is just one problem, the Mazinger is the size of the humans in this dimension, making the Mazinger pilot fit in palm of her hand.
+Mazinger joins the battle with the princess and afterward offers herself to marry him.
+There is just one problem, the Mazinger is the size of the humans in this dimension, making the Mazinger pilot fit in the palm of her hand.
 Not only was the art beautiful (it was in color) and featured the typical Nagai violence, cruelty and fantastic Mazinger designs but the princess was bare-chested during the entire comic!

-The sensuality of Go Nagai’s character design have never been understated in his projects over the years, from Cutey Honey to Lady Devilman if there is going to be a female character you know she will have at least an underlining but more often an obvious sensuality about her.
+The sensuality of Go Nagai’s character design has never been understated in his projects over the years, from Cutey Honey to Lady Devilman if there is going to be a female character you know she will have at least an underlining but more often an obvious sensuality about her.
 Minerva X from Mazinger Z is such an example.

 In Mazinger Z, Minerva X was not like the other lead “Lady Robots”.
 While the other three robots, Venus A, Aphrodite and Diane A are all piloted Chogokins; Minerva X is actually a combination of remote control operated and an advanced AI computer control.
 Minerva X has made an impression with Go Nagai fans as she was only seen in one episode.
 Redeveloped by Dr Hell to destroy Mazinger Z, Minerva X soon develops a “thing” for Mazinger Z and begins to protect Mazinger Z in battle, which sadly leads to Minerva’s eventual destruction.
-In a sense Minerva is the edgy misguided bad girl with the heart of gold and that’s what I like about her.
+In a sense, Minerva is the edgy misguided bad girl with the heart of gold and that’s what I like about her.
 Heck, she even cries!

 Now that's Melodrama at it's finest!!!